 “The Gen X pattern looks pretty similar, although student loan plays a bigger role and their housing experience was a little different,” says Katherine Lucas McKay, financial security program manager for The Aspen Institute.
 Because these consumers are younger, it’s not yet known how well they’ll follow the usual trajectory of reducing debt as they approach retirement, McKay adds.

 Millennials are also likely to diverge from the pattern.
 That is thanks in part to more student loan debt but also to rising mortgage interest rates.
 “You’ll have a greater proportion of this generation with more debt per person,” McKay says.

 Borrowing can be an important financial strategy at any age, but people tend to change the way they borrow as they get older.
 We all carry different amounts of debt and have different reasons for borrowing money; financial needs vary based on age, health, family and many other factors.
 The trick is to understand why debt ebbs and flows as your life changes, and to plan ahead.

 How to pay off debt, at any age

 Just as each generation has different reasons for borrowing, they tend to take different approaches to managing debt, says Katie Ross, manager of education and development at American Consumer Credit Counseling, a nonprofit debt management advisory company in Auburndale, Massachusetts.

-Turning 60 could mean retirement, which seemed so far away, is around the corner.
+Paying off debt in your sixties: Retirement, which seemed so far away, is around the corner.
 If you can extend your earning years, and thus your contributions to savings, do it!
 Work toward a debt-free retirement by paying off as much of your higher interest debt as you can.
 Try to avoid taking on new debt.
 And, continue to reevaluate your budget, expenses and financial goals.
 Reducing expenses now can help you enjoy the retirement you’ve worked so hard for.